Electric underfloor heating can be a good option for heating your home, particularly if renovating an existing room.

 Devices such as timers, motion sensors, light relays and hot water sensors can be used to trigger the electric underfloor heating system to optimise its efficiency.

-- Electric underfloor heating usually takes up less space than a wet underfloor heating system.
-There will still be some build up as you will most likely need a backing board but the wires are a lot thinner and the system can be a lot closer to the surface
+- Electric underfloor heating is much slimmer and typically takes up less space than a wet underfloor heating system.
+You are likely to need a backing board for insultation to limit heat loss downwards, but the wires are much thinner and the whole system can sit closer to the surface

-- The fact that it is often close to the surface also means that it can be a lot quicker to react
+- The system being closer to the surface also means it can be a lot quicker to react

 - If you need a small amount of heat for a short period of time, such as in an ensuite bathroom, then this could be ideal